 ‘Chenille’ is the French word standing for ‘caterpillar’.
-The name exactly describes the fabric, as it is fuzzy, soft, and feathery, and that it boasts a metamorphic advancement.
-The chenille type yarn is fairly a modern fabric, with the origins dating to not more than 300 years in the 18th century.
+The name exactly describes the fabric, as it is fuzzy, soft, and feathery.
+The chenille type yarn is fairly modern, with the origins dating to no more than 300 years in the 18th century.
 This contrasts with other yarns such as wool having its origins in 1500 BC.
-Due to its opulence, comfortable feel, and soft touch, chenille is a famous fabric used in soft furnishings and as a popular upholstery fabric for furniture.
+Due to its hard wearing, luxurious and comfortable feel, chenille is a commonly used for many soft furnishings and as a popular upholstery fabric for furniture.

 As per the most famous story, the fabric was introduced during the 1830s in the Scotland by Alexander Buchanan.
 He came up with a new method for knitting fuzzy, textural shawls.
 The outcome was a highly soft, fuzzy fabric.
 This fabric was termed chenille.